aritchie/userdialogs/readme.md

-﻿# v5 Announcement

-Acr.UserDialogs.Android.AppCompat is now obsolete.  v5 has this all internalized and uses the most modern mechanism is can to display dialogs.
-Android Support Libraries should be agnostic now.
-I will allow nuget to flow up to the next major (v24).

-# ACR User Dialogs for Xamarin and Windows
+﻿# ACR User Dialogs for Xamarin and Windows

 A cross platform library that allows you to call for standard user dialogs from a shared/portable library.
 Supports Android, iOS, and Unified Windows Platform (UWP, UAP)